-In FY 2018, two particular non-motorized concerns will continue to be at the forefront of TwinCATS's planning activities.
+In FY 2019, two particular non-motorized concerns will continue to be at the forefront of TwinCATS' planning activities.
 The first is the on-going attempt to provide safe routes to school in the Benton Harbor area.
 TwinCATS will assist and provide support where needed to MDOT and MSU-E stakeholders working on this project.
 The second is Napier Avenue in St. Joseph Township and Benton Township.
 Napier Avenue is a critical commercial and residential corridor that currently lacks non-motorized facilities of any kind, aside from a few marked designated crosswalks at signalized intersections.
 Many pedestrians and cyclists still use this corridor, but it is very dangerous to navigate without a car.
-TwinCATS has a received a grant to conduct a study of potential non-motorized improvements along this corridor.
+In 2018, TwinCATS received a grant to conduct a study of potential non-motorized improvements along this corridor.
+In 2019 the findings of that study will be available for action.

-Related FHWA Planning Emphasis Area: Ladders of Opportunity/Livability and Climate Change Former Secretary of Transportation Anthony Foxx has expressed a strong desire for cooperative transportation planning throughout the United States to focus on providing access to essential services, such as employment, housing, and education.
-Access to essential services can help create pathways to upward social mobility for low income individuals and families, and is described as "ladders of opportunity."
+Related FHWA Planning Emphasis Area: Ladders of Opportunity/Livability and Climate Change FHWA continues to promote a focus on providing access to essential services, such as employment, housing, and education.
+Access to essential services can help create pathways to upward social mobility for low-income individuals and families, described in shorthand as "ladders of opportunity."
 Having more transportation options can provide these opportunities.

 In addition, allowing people to access some of their destinations without an automobile could reduce harmful emissions and promote healthier, active lifestyles.
-Therefore, TwinCATS's effort to improve non-motorized infrastructure helps address issues of livability and climate change as well.
+Therefore, TwinCATS effort to improve non-motorized infrastructure helps address issues of livability and climate change as well.